jathrei/blockchain_golang/README.md

 # blockchain_golang
-creating a blockchain in go project
+creating a blockchain in go project. not for reproduciton; education only